Back to Blog

 HDB Noise Considerations

 If you live in an older HDB with thin walls, be mindful of usage times.
 Even "quiet" massage guns can transmit vibrations through floors and walls, especially after 10pm.
 I use mine on a thick yoga mat to dampen sound transmission.
-The AERLANG Mini and Lifepro Sonic are genuinely apartment-friendly — you can use them while watching TV without missing dialogue.
+The Hyperice Hypervolt 2 and Renpho Portable Massage Gun are genuinely apartment-friendly — you can use them while watching TV without missing dialogue.

 Warranty and Service in Singapore